bes-ptah/gdps/README.md

-# gdps-deviate
+# gdps-devbatch
-GDPS Deviate Server-- Update/Store script for gdps
+GDPS DevBatch Server-- Update/Store script for gdps

-(This is a custom version of the GDPS Deviate.
+(This is a custom version of the GDPS DevBatch.
 Please not it is not a **legit** copy of gdps.)